 Depending on your learning objectives, it doesn’t always take a highly-detailed simulation scenario to get your students’ attention.
 With the right tools, you can also infuse engagement into areas like CPR training.
 After sitting through the hours of didactic learning of a traditional classroom course, students may have become disconnected.
 Re-engaging them during the hands-on CPR portion of the course is key to ensuring they’re learning and perfecting this lifesaving psychomotor skill effectively.

 CPR manikins today have real-time feedback, measurement, and scoring technology built in to help you motivate learners and quickly identify who needs help.
-And, scoring allows you to amplify student engagement levels by providing a gamification option, such as a friendly and engaging CPR competition.
+And, scoring allows you to amplify student engagement levels by providing a gamification option, such as a friendly, thrilling CPR competition.
 This will allow you to entertain and motivate your students while reinforcing their skills on all the key components of high-quality CPR.

 Tackling the "COVID-slide" by making learning stick